-The council has a programme of multi-agency training available for all relevant employees and members, including Safeguarding Awareness Training and a Modern Slavery and Human Trafficking training e-learning iPool module.
-This 75 minute e-learning module has been developed to raise awareness of Modern Slavery and Human Trafficking, and to help staff recognise their role in identifying and reporting concerns.
-Training enables officers in community-facing and regulatory roles to look out for, identify and report incidents of abuse and neglect, including modern slavery and trafficking to the relevant agencies.
+- Modern Slavery and Human Trafficking training e-learning iPool module: The council has a programme of multi-agency training available for all relevant employees and members, including safeguarding awareness training and a modern slavery and human trafficking training e-learning iPool module.
+This 75 minute e-learning module has been developed to raise awareness of modern slavery and human trafficking, and to help staff recognise their role in identifying and reporting concerns.
+Training enables officers in community-facing and regulatory roles to look out for, identify and report incidents of abuse and neglect, including modern slavery and trafficking to the relevant agencies - Modern slavery and human trafficking toolbox talk: The council has developed a toolbox talk specifically designed for brief awareness raising on modern slavery and human trafficking.
+The training is intended to be shorter and less formal that traditional online training modules, allowing for quicker and more regular delivery.
+The toolbox talk serves as a valuable tool to provide employees with essential information related to modern slavery and human trafficking

-Key performance indicators (KPI)
+Key performance indicators